 Teens and younger adults are prone to acne.
 Most people experience intermittent acne for several years before their symptoms improve as they age.
 Acne can occasionally persist until adulthood.
 In persons over 35, acne affects about 3% of the population.

 Use lukewarm water and a light soap or cleanser to wash the afflicted area.
-Never attempt to “clean out ‘’ pinch spots or blackheads.
-This may exacerbate them and result in long -lasting damage.
+Never attempt to “clean out” pinch spots or blackheads.
+This may exacerbate them and result in long-lasting damage.
 Steer clear of oil based makeup, skincare, and sun protection products (often referred to as “comedogenic”).

 Even today, acne is a highly prevalent inflammatory dermatosis that frequently has a substantial psychological morbidity component.
 Young adults are usually affected at a period of maximal physical, emotional, and social transformation.
+For mental health considerations related to acne, see our panic attack guide.

 Conclusion